The weekend of Friday, Jan. 31 – depart Sunday Feb. 2, 2025 will be the THIRTY-FIFTH ANNUAL Yosemite Valley winter trip.

 Then they look for roommates.
 And they often find that people are more likely to say they want to go on the trip if there is already a place reserved for them to stay in.

-We do not recommend staying overnight outside of Yosemite valley for this trip, even if it looks like you can get a really nice place to stay for a low price.
 Please talk to us about any you are considering as the webpages advertising them do not always show what they truly look like.
-(One, for example, shows a nice rental unit with space and forest around it next to a picturesque pond, but ALL the rest of the units are right-next-to-each-other, and with no nearby parking.
+(One, for example, shows a nice rental unit with space and forest around it next to a picturesque creek, but ALL the rest of the units are right-next-to-each-other, and with no parking near each unit.
 If you made a decision to stay there based on that one photo at their webpage, you would be truly disappointed.)

 ——————————————————————-